Yerba mate is a traditional South American drink that's gaining worldwide popularity.

 To prepare mate, fill the bottom third of the calabash with dried or toasted mate leaves prior to adding hot water.

-If you do not own a calabash, you can prepare mate tea in a French press.
+If you do not own a calabash, you can prepare it in a French press.

-Although it's traditionally consumed hot, some people prefer to serve yerba mate cold, especially in hot climates.
+Although traditionally consumed hot, yerba mate may also be served cold, especially in hot climates.

 Yerba mate is unlikely to cause harm to healthy adults who drink it occasionally.